19hours/sg-statutes/Acts/Legal Profession Act.md

 [19/2008 wef 01/12/2008]

-(6) No fees or other charges shall be payable for any writ sued out by the secretary of the Disciplinary Committee under subsection (2)(b).
+(6) No fees or other charges shall be payable for any subpoena sued out by the secretary of the Disciplinary Committee under subsection (2)(b).

 [42/2005 wef 01/01/2006]